 In conclusion I would like to thank you all once again for your support.

-God Guard Thee Lt Don Yearbury OC F Troop Whangarei
+God Guard Thee Lieut Don Yearbury OC F Troop Whangarei

 Kia Ora and greetings to Headquarters and all units near and far from the sunny but cold and windy Taupo-Nui-a-Tia